stackforge-attic/cookbook-monasca-api/README.md

+WARNING!!

+Monasca is now deployed via Ansible.
+This project is no longer maintained and may be out of date.
+It will be moved to the StackForge attic soon.

 # Description
 Configures and sets up the Monasca api.
 Includes attributes for log backups, ossec file watching and ossec rules.
 Also included is an icinga check for the service health check.